oasysgames/verse-layer-opstack-upgrade/README.md

 1. Setup the Replica
 1. Transfer of ownership of legacy contracts

+### Simulation

+Simulate the upgrade to ensure it proceeds correctly and estimate service downtime.
+1. Simulate L2 Data Migration

 ### Tasks on Upgrade Day

 The following tasks require service downtime, so maintenance time is needed.
 Maintenance time will require 3-6 hours.
 1. Change configuration and Blocking new transactions of the legacy node
 1. Pause L1 bridge contracts
 1. Waiting for L1 deposits
 1. Waiting for L2 rollups